A peek at Box Inc. (BOX): Who has invested in It?

 Box Inc. (BOX): Who are the competitors?

-The company’s main competitors (and peers) include Teradata Corporation (TDC) that is trading 92.42% up over the past 12 months and Jack Henry & Associates Inc. (JKHY) that is 2.77% higher over the same period.
-CDW Corporation (CDW) is 66.14% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Teradata Corporation (TDC) that is trading 88.09% up over the past 12 months and Jack Henry & Associates Inc. (JKHY) that is -2.27% lower over the same period.
+CDW Corporation (CDW) is 77.71% up on the 1-year trading charts.
 Short interest in the company’s stock has risen 15.38% from the last report on Feb 11, 2021 to stand at a total of 10.12 million short shares sold with a short interest ratio of 2.96.